PrimeEagle/Sonata/README.md

 * supports imperative and declarative syntax
 * interpreted
 * transpiles to JavaScript
-* domain specific for scientific, AI, and game development
+* domain specific for scientific, AI, and game development (these come together in the domain of procedural generation)
+* standard library
+* toolchain (transpiler, package manager, VS Code extension for syntax highlighting and intellisense, Visual Studio extension for syntax highlighting and intellisense)
+* macros
+* generics
+* result types and exceptions